FrancesCoronel/coder-bits/C-Bits/Part-I/README.md

 ## Description

-Bits for C, C++, Java, and Python
+Part 1 of C Bits

-Problems can also be found on my Wordpress under Programming Bits [here][]
+The problems for this set can also be found on my Wordpress under Programming Bits [here][]

 ## Dates